-Worldwide average rates are currently -34% below their levels this time last year, at an average of US$2.64 per kilo in week 19, despite the effects of higher fuel surcharges, although they remain significantly above pre-Covid levels.
+Worldwide average rates are currently -33% below their levels this time last year, at an average of US$2.31 per kilo in week 37, although they remain significantly above pre-Covid levels (+34% compared to September 2019).

 For more details, please refer to the attached WorldACD weekly report.

 Latest trends in your mailbox?